The Benefits of Filial Play Therapy for Families

 1. Enhanced Attachment Security

-• Co-regulation exercises adapted from Gottman Institute methods
+• Co-regulation exercises inspired by emotion coaching methods (see an introduction from the Gottman Institute here)

 Which Filial Therapy Techniques Yield Optimal Outcomes?